Roderick Hood

-Roderick Hood (born October 3, 1981) is a former American football cornerback in the National Football League (NFL).
+Roderick Hood (born October 3, 1981) is an American former professional football cornerback in the National Football League (NFL).
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2003 and also played for the Arizona Cardinals, Tennessee Titans and St. Louis Rams.
 He played college football for the Auburn Tigers at Auburn University.

-Early years
+Early life

 Hood attended Carver High School in Columbus, Georgia and was a letterman in football, basketball, and track.
 In track, his 4x100 relay team went to the state finals, and he helped lead the basketball team to the state finals.

 College career

 Hood played college football at Auburn University and played in 47 games (18 starts) and finished his career with five interceptions and 106 tackles.
 He was also a star return specialist, returning 51 punts for 571 yards (11.2 yards per punt return) and averaged 19.9 yards on kick returns.
 Hood returned to Auburn following his NFL career and graduated.
-He completed the requirements and was awarded a Baccalaureate Degree in Public Administration following Auburn's 2014-15 academic Year.
+He completed the requirements and was awarded a Baccalaureate Degree in Public Administration following Auburn's 2014–15 academic Year.